brandondean/circleci-docs/jekyll/_ccie/overview.md

 - Google Container Engine (GKE)
 - Heroku

-Other cloud service deployments can be easily scripted using SSH or by installing the API client of the service with your job configuration.
+Other cloud service deployments are easily scripted using SSH or by installing the API client of the service with your job configuration.

 Contact us at <enterprise-support@circleci.com> to request a trial license.